ThunderFly-aerospace/docs/avionics/index.md

 ### PCB Form Factor

 ThunderFly avionics modules are designed according to an internal PCB form factor standard.
-This ensures compatibility between different modules and allows them to be mounted in 3D-printed slots positioned in UAV or combined into larger avionics blocks.
+This ensures compatibility between different modules and allows them to be mounted in 3D-printed slots positioned in the airframe structure or combined into larger avionics blocks.

 ![TF PCB form factor](TFPCB_avionics.png)